rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 See [no-external-scoped-implementations-of-sealed-traits] for why this is necessary.

-## Behaviour change/Warning: `TypeId` of generic discretised using generic type parameters
+## Behaviour change/Warning: `TypeId` of implementation-aware generic discretised using generic type parameters
-[behaviour-changewarning-typeid-of-generic-discretised-using-generic-type-parameters]: #behaviour-changewarning-typeid-of-generic-discretised-using-generic-type-parameters
+[behaviour-changewarning-typeid-of-implementation-aware-generic-discretised-using-generic-type-parameters]: #behaviour-changewarning-typeid-of-implementation-aware-generic-discretised-using-generic-type-parameters

-As a result of the transmutation permission given in [layout-compatibility], which is needed to let the `ErasedHashSet` example in [typeid-of-generic-type-parameters-opaque-types] *remain sound*, monomorphisations of a function that observe distinct `TypeId`s for generics they discretise using type parameters may be called on the same value instance.
+As a result of the transmutation permission given in [layout-compatibility], which is needed to let the `ErasedHashSet` example in [typeid-of-generic-type-parameters-opaque-types] *remain sound*, monomorphisations of a function that observe distinct `TypeId`s for [implementation-aware-generics] they discretise using type parameters may be called on the same value instance.

-Notably, this affects `TypeId::of::<Self>()` in implementations with generic targets, but not in unspecific blanket implementations on the type parameter itself.
+Notably, this affects `TypeId::of::<Self>()` in implementations with most generic targets, but not in unspecific blanket implementations on the type parameter itself.

 This would have to become a future incompatibility lint ahead of time, and should also remain a warning after the feature is implemented since the behaviour of `TypeId::of::<Self>()` in generics is likely to be unexpected.

 In most cases, implementations should change this to `TypeId::of::<T>()`, where `T` is the type parameter used for discretisation, since that should show the expected `TypeId` distinction.

-Instead of `TypeId::of::<(U, V, W)>()`, `(TypeId::of::<U>(), TypeId::of::<V>(), TypeId::of::<W>())` can usually be used.
+Instead of `TypeId::of::<AStruct<U, V, W>>()`, `TypeId::of::<(U, V, W)>()` can be used, as tuples are [implementation-invariant-generics].

 ## Resolution on generic type parameters
 [resolution-on-generic-type-parameters]: #resolution-on-generic-type-parameters